Kallitype: Process

-Like the Platinotype and Cyanotype, the kallitype is a contact printing process and the printer must have a negative of equal size to print from.
+Like the platinotype and cyanotype, the kallitype is a contact printing process and the printer must have a negative of equal size to print from.
 Modern kallitypes are generally made from either a large format camera negative, an enlarged internegative from a traditional wet darkroom, or a digital negative.
 Cotton rag paper is generally recommended for printing kallitypes, although multiple paper types will lead to satisfactory results.
 Gloves should be worn during coating and when handling sensitizer as the sensitizer chemicals can be quite toxic.

-While the Van Dyke Brown and Argyrotype are both "printing out" processes (with the complete image being formed during exposure), the Kallitype is a "develop out" process that requires the print to be submerged in a developer solution to make the image visible after exposure.
-Like the Platinotype, the image will appear instantly when the paper is submerged in the developer.
+While the Van Dyke Brown and Argyrotype are both "printing out" processes (with the complete image being formed during exposure), the kallitype is a "develop out" process that requires the print to be submerged in a developer solution to make the image visible after exposure.
+Like the platinotype, the image will appear instantly when the paper is submerged in the developer.

 The final tone of the print is controlled both via the developer choice and through the use of toning solutions such as gold and platinum toners.

+Kallitype employs ferric oxalate as the light sensitive element in its sensitiser.
+As ferric oxalate is not a widely used industrial chemical, it is prepared specifically for kallitype and other alternative printing processes using methods that date back to 19th century.
+These methods are generally not suited for small volume synthesis that most practitiones care about.
+A DIY-process for synthesising ferric oxalate is described in a Photrio thread.
+This method makes use of easily available chemicals and is very simple.